NathanKewley/Japanese/README.md

 > [!WARNING]
 > Everything here is subject to my poor understanding of Japanese and could very well be wrong.
 Take this all with a grain of salt.

+> [!WARNING]
+> This is very much a work in progress and I am very much a beginner.

 ## Jargon Buster

 | Term      | Definition                                                      |